 At Kaine Law, we serve individuals and families throughout the Georgia area by helping to defend the rights of those who died due to someone else’s negligence.
-If you have a loved one who has passed away due to an accident or any other event caused by the negligence of someone else, a lawyer can fight to recover the compensation for your loved one’s death.
+If you have a loved one who has passed away due to an accident or any other event caused by the negligence of someone else, an Ellenwood personal injury lawyer can fight to recover the compensation for your loved one’s death.

 Seek out an Ellenwood wrongful death accident lawyer at Kaine Law and begin the initial steps in filing a wrongful death claim.
 While a wrongful death claim cannot undo the damage that took away your loved one’s life, it can help you restore a sense of justice to honor their death.